-8.2.2 Generated by Bar Code Generator
+8.1.2 Generated by Bar Code Generator (Note: This section only for those not on-boarded to TMS)

 Seller must identify all containers using labels with Bar Code Markings.
-Simple bar code programs that conform to this specification are available at: https://embastion.external.lmco.com/bar-coding/ Seller shall print labels on adhesive-backed, label stock and properly adhere to container.
+Simple bar code programs that conform to this specification are available at: https://mfcbastion.external.lmco.com/barcode/(S(b3drvhidlprfjq55kbpqsw45))/default.aspx.
+Seller shall print labels on adhesive-backed, label stock and properly adhere to container.
+(Note: Printing labels on a sheet of paper and inserting into a clear sleeve label, with barcode visible through the sleeve, is acceptable but not the preferred method.)